 It’s important to understand the new features and capabilities of GA4 and to map your Universal Analytics dimensions and metrics to GA4.
 Additionally, configuring GA4 events, setting up custom dimensions and metrics, and monitoring the GA4 data regularly are crucial for ensuring accurate and complete data collection.

-TIP: Use Looker Studio to Monitor the Website Analytics with Email Reports
+Tip: Use Looker Studio to Monitor Your Website Analytics with Email Reports

 Monitoring data from the GA4 dashboard can be a tedious task, especially for bloggers who need to keep track of a large amount of data on a regular basis.
 Sifting through the data in the GA4 dashboard to identify trends and insights can be time-consuming and overwhelming.